janpaul123/paperprograms/docs/use/implementation-notes.md

 From a single `cakeTypeProperty`, we could support several output modalities.
 We can imagine many other view Programs that could play sounds, trigger vibrations, and many other things from this single model component.

+## Board Console
+From program code you can use functions like phet.paperLand.console.log( string ) phet.paperLand.console.warn( string ) phet.paperLand.console.error( message )

+and messages will appear in the box and in dev tools.

+New messages appear at the bottom of the box and it will auto scroll with new messages unless the user has scrolled up.

+The console can be hidden/shown with a checkbox in the board controls panel.